-- expenses paid for students to attend daycares, preschools, colleges, universities, or trade schools. - expenses paid for students who turned 21 years of age prior to the completion of the school year. - For example, a student is 20 years of age at the beginning of a school year semester and turns 21 prior to completing that semester, the expenses paid for that semester do not qualify. - expenses paid for the purchase of supplies or equipment that are not significantly used up during the school year, e.g., purchasing musical instruments, costumes for a play. - expenses paid for athletic equipment if the program does not result in a credit towards completion of the school's education program. - expenses paid directly to a business, e.g., renting a musical instrument from a music store, buying a book from a retail store.
+expenses paid for students to attend daycares, preschools,

+- colleges, universities, independent tutoring services, or trade - expenses paid for students who attend kindergarten programs run by daycare or early childhood learning centers. - expenses paid for students who turned 21 years old before completing the school year. - For example: A student is 20 years old at the beginning of a school year semester and turns 21 before completing that semester, the expenses paid for that semester do not qualify. - expenses paid for before and after school child care. - expenses paid for the purchase of supplies, books, or equipment that are not significantly used up during the school year, e.g., purchasing musical instruments, costumes for a play. - expenses paid for athletic equipment if the program does not result in a credit towards completion of the school's education program. - expenses paid directly to a business, e.g., renting a musical instrument from a music store, buying a book from a retail store.

-Should I complete Schedule ED if I received a "Receipt for Qualified Education Expenses" from the school?
+Should I complete Schedule ED if I received a Receipt for Qualified Education Expenses from the school?

-If you received a receipt from the school where your student was enrolled and it contained all of the information identified below, it is not necessary to complete Schedule ED.
-Complete the Education Expense Worksheet in the Form IL-1040 Instructions and attach a copy of your receipt to your return.
+If you received a receipt from the school where your student was enrolled and it contained all of the information identified below, it is not necessary to complete Schedule ED, unless you file electronically.
+Complete the Education Expense Worksheet in the Form IL-1040 Instructions and attach a copy of your receipt to your Form IL-1040.